Audience: YA Fantasy

 - Young adult fantasy

-- Language: none
+- Language: some

-- Romance: kisses, one closed door scene
+- Romance: kisses and a closed door scene

 - Violence: murder, swords, near drownings, rough seas, physical altercations